whatsoevan/evanxme/src/pages/szn1/donkey-hay-water.md

 ---
-title: 'a donkey, hay, and water'
+title: "a donkey, hay, and water"
 pubDate: 2024-06-16
-description: '004'
+description: "004"
 layout: "../../layouts/MarkdownPostLayout.astro"
 ---

 Heyo!

 We're back for installation number 4 of my 52 week newsletter challenge.

 This week, I've been thinking a lot about reflections.
 In particular, I've been thinking how I measure where I'm at in life 🤔🤔 and how to know if I'm on pace for the summer/life I want??